Bright3stday/map/README.md

 ## Step 2

-Program uses the webbrowser, system, and pyperclip modules
+Program uses the webbrowser, system, and pyperclip modules.
+To install pyperclip.
+Go to the directory `<USER>\AppData\Local\Programs\Python\Python39\Scripts` , open a terminal, and run `pip install pyperclip` in the command line.

 ## Step 3